-Marjorie Taylor Greene, who backs QAnon and has made racist remarks, wins a congressional seat
+Marjorie Taylor Greene, who backs QAnon and has made racist remarks, wins congressional seat

 QAnon’s conspiracy theory began spreading in the fall of 2017 when “Q,” a self-proclaimed anonymous government insider who supporters believe has access to sensitive military information, posted on Internet message boards.
 Law enforcement has linked the pro-Trump philosophy to numerous violent incidents, including two killings, a kidnapping, a church’s vandalism and a heavily armed standoff near the Hoover Dam.

 Trump, though, has embraced her.
-She earned a shout-out from the president in August after defeating her primary opponent, who had been endorsed by Rep. Steve Scalise (R-La.), the House minority whip.
+She earned a shout out from the president in August after defeating her primary opponent, who had been endorsed by Rep. Steve Scalise (R-La.), the House minority whip.
 The next day, Trump called her a “future Republican Star” who was “strong on everything and never gives up — a real WINNER!”

 In addition to her support of QAnon, she’s been accused of making threats to Democrats in Congress.
 In early September, Greene posted a photoshopped picture of herself holding a rifle along photos of Democratic Reps.
-Ilhan Omar (Minn.), Alexandria Ocasio-Cortez (N.Y.) and Rashida Tlaib (Mich.), The Washington Post reported.
+Ilhan Omar (Minn.), Alexandria Ocasio-Cortez (N.Y.) and Rashida Tlaib (Mich.), The Post reported.
 The caption of the photo posted to Facebook read: “Squad’s worst nightmare.”

-Omar urged Facebook to take down the post, while Tlaib also took to Twitter to request the removal of the picture, calling it a “post threatening women’s lives.”
+Omar urged Facebook to take down the post, while Tlaib took to Twitter to request the picture’s removal, calling it a “post threatening women’s lives.”

 Greene later requested donations through the Republicans’ online fundraising tool WinRed by using an expletive to describe House Speaker Nancy Pelosi (D-Calif.), writing that “we’re going to kick that b---- out of Congress.”